Judge orders Kentucky clerk to issue marriage licenses

-(Reuters) - A federal judge in Kentucky ordered a county clerk on Wednesday to resume issuing marriage licenses despite her religious objections to same-sex marriage, a ruling that was quickly appealed.
+(Reuters) - A federal judge in Kentucky on Wednesday ordered a county clerk to resume issuing marriage licenses despite her religious objections to same-sex marriage.

 Bunning said Davis had to live up to her responsibilities as county clerk.